This is an original press statement released December 2017.

 The theoretical foundation of that comparison is based on the generally accepted Capital Asset Pricing Model (CAPM).
 That theory states that the correct discount rate in share valuation is the sum of a risk free interest rate + a risk premium.
-As to risk free interest rates only minor definition problems exist compared to risk premiums.

 For any question please Email.
 All information is based on sources deemed to be trustworthy.
 All forward looking statements are subject to all required qualifications.
 Not any responsibility is taken for any conclusion.